+The main cause of bone spurs is the wear-and-tear damage associated with osteoarthritis.
 Most bone spurs cause no symptoms and may go undetected for years.
-What treatment, if any, that you receive for your bone spurs depends on where they're located and how they affect your health.
+Bone spurs may not require treatment.
+Decisions about treatment depend on where spurs are located and how they affect your health.

 When to see a doctor

 The hip joint shown on the left side of the image is normal, but the hip joint shown on the right side of the image shows deterioration of cartilage and the formation of bone spurs due to ...